 Once the operating result is obtained for each CGU, the impairment test is performed for those in which there are indications of impairment.
 Among others, the Group considers that a CGU has indications of impairment if it meets the following conditions: it has negative operating results and its business is stable (that is to say, they are not recently opened hotels until, generally speaking, they have been open for 3 years).

 In addition, for all those CGUs in which impairment was recognised in previous years, an individual analysis and, therefore, an impairment test is performed for them.

-For the estimation of future cash flows, the baseline information is the result of the year approved by the Group’s Management and the historical information relating to at least five previous years.
-The first projected year corresponds to the budget approved by the Board of Directors for the year following the impairment test.
+Future cash flows are estimated based on the result for the year and the records of at least five previous years.
+The first projected year corresponds to the budget prepared by Management for the year following the impairment test.
 The projections for the following years are consistent with the macroeconomic information from external information sources and the knowledge of the business by the Group’s Operations Department.